All Episodes

 Correct.

-Well, yeah, I don't I don't know what the you know what the number is.
+Well, yeah, I don't know what the number is.

-I'm not Thomas Soleil, but uh there's a lot of guys just in a small town where I am that are in the same boat I am, and I can only imagine nationally with the housing, you know, the building crisis as bad as it is.
+I'm not Thomas Soul, but there's a lot of guys just in a small town where I am that are in the same boat I am.

-Well, the you know labor department just announced today, I'm told that the um labor department's gonna start counting self-employed employment statistics starting this month.
+Well, the Labor Department just announced today, I'm told, that the Labor Department's going to start counting self-employed employment statistics starting this month.

-And that that's why there are six different unemployment numbers.
+And that's why there are six different unemployment numbers the Labor Department releases, U1 through U6.

-And I get them confused, but the the one that's reported that gives us 9.4%'s not the real accurate number because it does no longer it counts those, it doesn't count those who have ceased looking for work.
+And I get them confused, but the one that's reported that gives us 9.4% is not the real accurate number because it does no longer, it counts those, it doesn't count those who have ceased looking for work.

-That number's at about 17 or 18% because it counts the actual number of people who have been trying to find jobs or who've given up but are still out of work who aren't working.
+That number's at about 17 or 18% because it counts the actual number of people who have been trying to find jobs or who've given up, are still out of work, who aren't working.

 The number that's reported just counts the numbers applying for unemployment benefits.

-And that number, as I say, is around uh seventeen percent.
+And that number, as I say, is around 17%.

 Jim in Nashville, great to have you on Open Line Friday.